2023: What’s going on in the energy market?

 UK energy bills could fall to about £2,200 from July as wholesale gas costs drop, a report from energy consultancy Cornwall Insight shows.
 Mild weather in Europe has reduced gas demand but bills will remain higher than the 2021 energy price cap.
 The energy consultancy Cornwall Insight has predicted that, excluding government subsidies, typical annual household energy bills may fall from £4,279 now to £3,208 from April, and then will ease, from July, to roughly £2,200 for the remainder of 2023.

 The government announced that their Energy Bill Relief Scheme (EBRS) will change from 1 April 2023.
 The current scheme provides a cap on wholesale gas and electricity prices for all non-domestic customers.
 Under the new Energy Bills Discount Scheme (EBDS), firms will get a discount on wholesale prices rather than costs being capped as under the current one.
-Heavy energy-using sectors, like glass, ceramics and steelmakers, will get a larger discount than others.
-The new scheme will run until the end of March 2024.
+Heavy energy-using sectors, will get a larger discount than others.
+The new scheme runs until 31 March 2024.

-Reminder of what’s still important from 2022.A lot happened in 2022 and some of it still affects how the energy market works in 2023.
-Here’s a breakdown of what’s important:
+What’s still important from 2022.A lot happened in 2022 and some of it still affects how the energy market works in 2023.
+Here’s what’s important: